 - receive no final grades of F in the semester immediately preceding the proposed period of study abroad.

-Students applying to the Hamilton programs in China, France or Spain, or the Hamilton-affiliated program in India may, with the support of the appropriate program director and the concentration advisor, apply to the Committee on Academic Standing for a waiver of the 82 average rule.
+Students applying to the Hamilton programs in China, France, or Spain may, with the support of the appropriate program director and the concentration advisor, apply to the Committee on Academic Standing for a waiver of the 2.7 average rule.

 To earn credit toward a Hamilton degree by work transferred from study abroad in a country whose language is not English, a student must meet the following requirements: